wirl-ice/iceberg-beacon-track-database-tools/python/README.md

-# Iceberg Beacon Track Database: Tools for Track Standardization, Visualization and Collation
+# Iceberg Beacon Track Database: Tools for Track Standardization, Visualization and Database Collation

 Authors: Derek Mueller, Adam Garbo, Jill Rajewicz and Anna Crawford

+Release 1.0

-Date: 2025-03-29
+Date: 2025-04-06

 ## Introduction
 This Python code ingests raw tracking beacon data, standardizes it to a common format, peforms a number of data cleaning steps and outputs visualization and data products.